ScalaWilliam/aptgit/README.md

 WebSub is just webhooks-as-a-standard.
 Key principle is that to be able to subscribe to events on demand, in a standard way.
 It's perfect for low-frequency events, ie Git updates.

-## Un-paining continuous deployment
+## Un-paining continuous deployment/integration

 I couldn't take it any more.
 Why do I need to manage a Jenkins instance?
 Why do I need to give deployment credentials to travis-ci?
 This is where https://git.watch/ was born.
 Serverless webhooks.
 Simply run a CLI client that executes a custom command every time your repository is updated.
 Let your script decide what to do with it.
+Let your client decide what happens, not the server.
+Now you can test your auto-deployments without having to make those commits called "Test commit" :-).

 I didn't understand the point of the whole redundancy in reading changesets and finding deltas via JSON payloads: the data is already there in Git!!

+With git-watch, I can literally do: `git-watch -i 'git pull origin && git push somewhere-else'` to sync a Git repository.
+Wow so simple.

 ## Un-paining issue management